nyziek/Coders_Lab_JavaScript_course_workshop1/README.md

 # Sit On Chair

-1st Workshop within Coder's Lab JavaScript course - HTML &amp; CSS.
+1st Workshop after 1st week of Coder's Lab JavaScript course - HTML & CSS.

-The aim of the workshop is to recreate a website basing on the design provided in jpg file.
+The aim of the workshop was to recreate a website basing on the design provided in jpg file.

+Later on added functionalities in JavaScript:

+ - Dropdown menu display
+ - Slider